The integrated cross-platform development tool for ANSI Common Lisp LispWorks logo

 LispWorks IDE

 The LispWorks IDE provides a smooth and comfortable workflow, allowing you to incrementally write, test, and extend your software while it is running.
 It is included in LispWorks on all supported platforms.
-The LispWorks IDE is written using the CAPI portable GUI toolkit and therefore it runs natively on Windows®, GTK+, Motif® and Aqua®.
+The LispWorks IDE is written using the CAPI portable GUI toolkit and therefore it runs natively on macOS, Windows®, GTK+ and Motif®.

 Debugger